ComparativeGenomicsToolkit/cactus/doc/mc-paper/fly/README.md

 - the alignments of the 100 samples to the pangenome (GAMs) and to dm6 (gzipped SAM files)
 - the variants genotyped from the alignment to the pangenome for the 100 samples
 - the calls from FreeBayes for the 100 samples for both the pangenomic and linear reference approaches.

-The instructions to produce this input data can be found at ??.

 The pipeline also uses custom scripts (`S3.remote(SROOT + 'scripts/...')` in the Snakefile).
 Those scripts were deposited in the [`scripts`](scripts) folder.